brianjester/aprsumo/readme.md

 * Plug the appropriate dongle between the phone and the audio cable for the radio.
 Example: https://www.miklor.com/COM/Review_APRS.php
 * Ensure you are within radio range of an APRS internet gateway: https://aprs.fi/#!lat=32.7203&lng=-117.1552
 * Click Generate Sound

+## How to use the Web Page out of cell range on an iPhone
+* Open the web page in an Safari browser
+* Click the Share icon at the bottom of the page
+* Scroll down and select Add to Reading List (glasses icon)
+* Click the Bookmark/Reading List icon (open book) at the bottom of the page
+* Ensure the Reading List (glasses) option is selected
+* Click on the local version of the page saved in the Reading List
+* With the phone unlocked, pull down from the top right corner of the screen and select the cell phone icon
+* Click OK to the information message
+* Click the Bookmark/Reading List icon (open book) at the bottom of the page
+* Ensure the Reading List (glasses) option is selected
+* Click on the local version of the page saved in the Reading List